minerllabs/competition_submission_template/README.md

 ├── aicrowd.json             # Submission meta information like your username
 ├── apt.txt                  # Packages to be installed inside docker image ├── data                     # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable
-├── submission_test_code.py  # IMPORTANT: Your testing/inference phase code
+├── submission_test_code.py  # IMPORTANT: Your testing/inference phase code.
+NOTE: This is NOT the entry point for testing phase!
-├── train                    # Your trained model MUST be saved inside this directory ├── submission_train_code.py # IMPORTANT: Your training phase code (only needed for the Research track) ├── test_framework.py        # Framework that launches agent evaluation (but your code goes to `submission_test_code.py`) └── utility                  # The utility scripts to provide smoother experience to you.
+├── train                    # Your trained model MUST be saved inside this directory ├── submission_train_code.py # IMPORTANT: Your training phase code (only needed for the Research track) ├── test_framework.py        # The entry point for testing phase, which sets up the environment.
+Your code DOES NOT go here.
+└── utility                  # The utility scripts to provide smoother experience to you.
     ├── debug_build.sh
     ├── docker_run.sh